Bearden/Picasso: Rhythms and Reverberations

 Bearden was an ardent scholar of art history who saw many examples of Picasso’s work in New York in the 1940s.
 Bearden wrote about various aspects of Picasso’s work during that time and also met Picasso in Paris in the 1950s.
 The influence of Cubism, and of Picasso’s work in particular, can be seen across Bearden’s career, from his early oils and watercolors of the 1940s in which his subjects are presented in abstracted planes of color.
 In the 1950s, Bearden’s experimentations with pure abstraction and Cubism can be seen at play.
 Bearden’s later collages reveal the impact of various aspects of Picasso’s work, ranging from the way in which he constructed pictorial space to his use of silhouetted figures and African masks.

-Picasso Landscapes: Out of Bounds and Bearden/Picasso: Rhythms and Reverberations is generously presented in Charlotte by Bank of America, the City of Charlotte, Duke Energy, Mecklenburg County, M.A.
+Picasso Landscapes: Out of Bounds and Bearden/Picasso: Rhythms and Reverberations are generously presented in Charlotte by Bank of America, the City of Charlotte, Duke Energy, Mecklenburg County, M.A.
 Rogers, Ann and Michael Tarwater, North Carolina Arts Council, and Moore & Van Allen.
-Additional generous support is provided by: Leigh-Ann and Martin Sprock; Robin and Bill Branstrom, Sally Cooper, Laura and Mike Grace, Marshelette and Milton Prime; Posey and Mark Mealy; Chandra and Jimmie Johnson; Marty and Weston Andress, Mary and Walt Beaver, Betsy and Alfred Brand; toni and Alfred Kendrick, Beth and Drew Quartapella, Rocky and Curtis Trenkelbach, Charlotte and John Wickham; Mary Lou and Jim Babb, and Jo Ann and Joddy Peer.
+Additional generous support is provided by: Leigh-Ann and Martin Sprock; Robin and Bill Branstrom, Sally Cooper, Laura and Mike Grace, Marshelette and Milton Prime; Posey and Mark Mealy, Chandra and Jimmie Johnson; Marty and Weston Andress, Mary and Walt Beaver, Betsy and Alfred Brand; Sarah and Tim Belk, toni and Alfred Kendrick, Beth and Drew Quartapella, Rocky and Curtis Trenkelbach, Charlotte and John Wickham; Mary Lou and Jim Babb, and Jo Ann and Joddy Peer.
+In-kind exhibition support provided by World Affairs Council of Charlotte.
 The Mint Museum is supported, in part, by the Infusion Fund and its generous donors.